-Thanks to a generous bequest from the Dickinson family we provide small grants to help NHSN members carry out natural history projects.
+Thanks to a generous bequest from the Dickinson family and the support of NHSN members, we provide small grants to help NHSN members carry out natural history projects.

 Anyone who is a member of NHSN.

 How to apply for a grant

 If you have any questions, please contact NHSN Director Clare Freeman on 0191 208 2790 or email firstname.lastname@example.org.

 The deadline for applications is 28 February.
 Decisions will be made by a grants panel of trustees in mid-April.
 It can take 6 weeks to decide on an application, and you may be asked for additional information which can make the process longer.
 Your project should be completed within 15 months of the grant being awarded.

 The Dickinson Memorial Fund usually has around £1-2,000 per year to award in grants.
 From this, we expect to fund at least 2 or 3 projects.
 As a result, we rarely provide a grant of more than £1,000.

 Projects should aim to protect, conserve or investigate natural history in North East England.
 Funds can be used to purchase tools, educational resources and equipment, but cannot be used to pay for your own time.

 Payment is usually given on an expenses-claim basis.
 This means that you may need to pay for any costs yourself and claim the money back by providing proof of expenditure.

 In 2020, your membership supported NHSN member, Cain Scrimgeour, to engage and inspire local landowners at Redesdale.
 Through the purchase of a generator, conservationists were able to bring the interactive excitement of moth recording to a wider audience, whilst surveying moths in the poorly recorded upland region.